-IV The specific learning disability is a discrete condition differentiated from generalized learning failure by generally average or better ability to think and reason and a learning skill profile exhibiting significant variability, indicating processing areas of strength and weakness.
-Pattern of Strengths and Weaknesses (PSW) Marked by a Dual-Discrepancy/Consistency (DD/C) Determination of whether academic skill weaknesses or deficits are related to specific cognitive area(s) of weakness or deficit; pattern of data reflects a below average aptitude-achievement consistency with otherwise average or better ability to think and reason.
+IV The specific learning disability is a discrete condition differentiated from generalized learning failure by generally average or better ability to think andresson and a learning skill profile exhibiting significant variability, indicating processing areas of strength and weakness.
+Pattern of Strengths and Weaknesses (PSW) Marked by a Dual-Discrepancy/Consistency (DD/C) Determination of whether academic skill weaknesses or deficits are related to specific cognitive area(s) of weakness or deficit; parten of data reflects a below a verage aptitude-the deficit pattern of data reflect a below a verage aptitude-the deficit pattern of data reflect a below a verage aptitude-the deficit pattern of data reflect a below a verage aptitude to think and reason.
 Data gathered at all previous levels as well as any additional data following a review of initial evaluation results (e.g., data gathered for the purpose of hypothesis testing, data gathered via demand analysis and limits testing).
-Circumscribed below average aptitude-achievement consistency (i.e., related cognitive processes and academic skills are generally about 15D below the mean or lower), circumscribed ability-achievement and ability-cognitive areas of strength represented by standard scores that are generally ≥90 (include SEM around score); clinical judgment supports the impression that the student's overall ability to think andreason will enable him or her to benefit from tailored or specialized instruction/intervention, compensatory strategies, and accommodations, such that his or her performance rate and level will likely approximate more typically achieving, non-disabled peers.
-Use the Cross-Battery Assessment Software System (X-BASS; Otiz, Flanagan, & Alfonso, 2015) to conduct the PSW analysis.
-Sufficient For SLD Identification v Specific learning disability has an adverse impact on educational performance.
+Circumscribed below average aptitude-achievement consistency (i.e., related cognitive processes and academic skills are generally about 150 below the mean or lower), circumscribed ability-cognitive achievement and ability-cognitive achievement and ability-cognitive achievement and ability-cognitive areas of strength represented by standard socres that are generally '290 (include) ludgment supports the impression that the student's overall ability to think and reason will enable him or her to be nefit from tailored or specialized instruction intervention, compensatory strategies, and accommodations, such that his or her performance rate and level will lakely approximate more typical likely approximate more typically achieving, non-disabled peers.
+Use the Cross-Battery Assessment Software System (X-BASS, Ortiz, Flanagan, & Alfonso, 2015) to conduct the FSW analysis.
+Sufficient For SLD Identification V Specific learning disability has an adverse impact on educational performance.
 Special Education Eligibility Determination of Least Restrictive Environment (LRE) for delivery of instruction and educational resources.
 Data from all previous levels and MDT meeting, including parents.
 Student demonstrates significant difficulties in daily academic activities that cannot be remediated, accommodated, or otherwise compensated for without the assistance of individualized special education services.
 Necessary for Special Education Eligibility

-This column includes concepts inherent in the federal definition (IDEA, 2004), Kavale, Spaulding, and Beam's (2009) definition, Hamison and Holmes' (2012) consensus definition, and other prominent definitions of SLD (see Sotelo-Dynega, Flanagan, & Alfonso, 2011 for a summany).
+This column includes concepts inherent in the federal definition (IDEA, 2004), Kavale, Spaulding, and Beam's (2009) definition, Harrison and Holmes' (2012) consensus definition, and other prominent definitions of SLD (see Sotelo-Dynega, Flanagan, & Alfonso, 2011 for a summary).
 Thus, all prominent SLD markers are included in this column.

-Poor spelling with adequate ability to express ideas in writing is often typical of dyslexia and/or disgraphia.
-Even though IDEA 2004 includes only the broad category of written expression, poor spelling and handwriting are often symptomatic of a specific writing disability and should not be ignored (Wendling & Mather, 2009).
+"Poor spelling with a dequate ability to express ideas in writing is offentypical of dyslexia and/or disgraphia.
+Even though IDEA, 2004 includes only the broad category of written expression, poor spelling and handwring are often symptomatic off a specific writing disability and should not be ignored (Wendling & Mather, 2009).

-Weak performance is typically associated with standard scores in the \$3-89 range, whereas deficient performance is often associated with standard scores that are around 1SD below the mean or lower.
-Interpretations of weak or deficient performance based on standard scores that fall in these ranges are bolstered when they have ecological validity (e.g., when there is evidence that the abilities or processes identified as weak or deficient manifest in everyday classroom activities that require these abilities and processes).
+"Weak performance is typically associated with standard scores in the 83-89 range, whereas deficient performance is often associated with standard scores that a flat these angests expressed with the expression of weak or deficient performance based on standards cores that fall in these ranges are better dwhen they have ecological validity (e.g., when there is evidence that the abilities or processes identified as weak or deficient manifest in everyday classroom activities that require these abilities and processes).

-4 The major specific learning disability may be a corompanied by secondary learning difficulties that also may be considered when they have planning the more intensive, individualized special education instruction directed at the primary problem.
-For information on linking "all sets of the content of the property of th
+"The major specific learning disability may be a considerably in the major specific learning disability may be a considerably and the more intensive, individualized special education instruction directed at the primary problem.
+For information on linking "#88585iffeth" disable for literature.